 The use of subdirectories beginning with org.modelica and org.fmi-standard is explicitly reserved for use by MAP FMI-defined layered standards, i.e. other uses must not use subdirectory names beginning with these prefixes.
 It is explicitly allowed for tools and users other than the original creator of an FMU to modify, add or delete entries in the extra/ directory without affecting the validity of the FMU in all other aspects.

 Specifically all validation or digital signature schemes used to protect the content of the FMU should take the variability of extra file content into account [(for example by having separate checksums or signatures for FMU core content and extra content, or not having signatures at all for extra content)].

+[New in FMI 2.0.4:]

+Terminals and Icons

+The optional directory `terminalsAndIcons` contains the definition of the Ports and Icons of the FMU as defined in the FMI 3.0 Specification, 2.4.9.
+Terminals and Icons.

 FMI for Model Exchange